oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 formatted (per Appendix B) query component ({{RFC3986}} Section 3.4), which MUST be retained when adding additional query parameters.
 The endpoint URI MUST NOT include a fragment component.

-Since requests to the token endpoint result in the transmission of clear-text credentials (in the HTTP request and response), the authorization server MUST require the use of TLS as described in
-{{tls-version}} when sending requests to the token endpoint.

 The client MUST use the HTTP `POST` method when making access token requests.